idaholab/moose/modules/doc/content/getting_started/installation/install_libtorch.md

 !alert! warning

-GPU devices on Linux machines are not officially supported yet.
+GPU devices on Linux machines are not +officially+ supported yet.

+However, on Linux machines with existing CUDA and CUDA-enabled compiler support, one can compile MOOSE with a GPU-based Libtorch library without using the MOOSE conda environment.
+This means that the dependencies (PETSc, libMesh, WASP) need to be compiled manually.
+Following this, one can download an officially supported, CUDA-based precompiled library from the Libtorch website and supply that to the configure script before compiling MOOSE.
 If you have questions regarding this path, feel free to ask them on out Discussion forum!

 !alert-end!